airshipit/airshipctl/docs/source/providers/cluster_api_gcp.md

-# Airshipctl and Cluster API GCP Integration
+# Airshipctl and Cluster API GCP Provider Integration

 ## Overview

 Airshipctl and cluster api gcp integration facilitates usage of `airshipctl` to create cluster api management and workload clusters using `gcp as infrastructure provider`.